 I am driven and independent individual with a passion for music and audio post production.

 I started off as a musician at the age of 14 playing bass guitar and then eventually electric guitar.
 After years of playing in bands and recording at multiple recording studios I decided to go into audio engineering.
-I began attending The Art Institutes if Michigan for a Bachelor's of Science in Audio Production in 2013 and started working as an associate engineer at Sound Shop Studio in 2015.
+I began attending The Art Institutes of Michigan for a Bachelor's of Science in Audio Production in 2013, graduating in 2017.
+I am currently a producer and engineer at Sound Shop Studio since 2015.

 I have experience in music production, sound design, Foley, podcast production, and audio restoration.